ELF-Lab/ParserTools/csv2fst/README.md

 You will need to open a new terminal, after you're done with installation in order to activate the `$GTCORE` variable.

 ## Building an FST
 The FST is built using a Makefile.
-Before building, there are three variables within the Makefile which must be set to point to the right directory locations:
+Before building, there are four variables within the Makefile which must be set to point to the right directory locations:
-- `MORPHOLOGYSRCDIR` must point to a directory that contains most of the morphological information needed to build the FST.
+- `MORPHOLOGYSRCDIR` points to a directory that contains most of the morphological information needed to build the FST.
 The example directory (for Border Lakes Ojibwe) is [OjibweMorph](https://github.com/ELF-Lab/OjibweMorph/tree/dev).
-- `LEMMAS_DIR` must point to a directory that contains CSVs listing all the lemmas that will be used to build the FST.
+- `LEMMAS_DIR` points to a directory that contains CSVs listing all the lemmas that will be used to build the FST.
 An example directory (for Border Lakes Ojibwe) is [OjibweLexicon/OPD](https://github.com/ELF-Lab/OjibweLexicon/tree/main/OPD).
      This variable can also be set to a list of directories (each containing CSVs to be used), separated by a comma.
-- `SPREADSHEETS_FOR_YAML_DIR` must point to a directory which contains CSVs for running the YAML tests.
+- `SPREADSHEETS_FOR_YAML_DIR` points to a directory which contains CSVs for running the YAML tests.
 An example directory (for Border Lakes Ojibwe) is [OjibweLexicon/OPD/for_yaml](https://github.com/ELF-Lab/OjibweLexicon/tree/main/OPD/for_yaml).
+- `OUTPUT_DIR` points to the directory where all files generated will go.
+Note that in order for the testing code to work (i.e., when running `make check`), this **must be a relative path** (for some reason).

 You should go into the Makefile and edit the values of these variables so that the correct directory is specified.
 Once complete, you can run `make all` (or just `make`) to build the FST (e.g., `ojibwe.fomabin`).
 This will create a directory `generated` which contains the FST, lexc files and XFST rules.

 Alternatively, rather than editing the Makefile contents, you can just specify the directory paths when you call `make all`.
 For example:
 ```
-make all MORPHOLOGYSRCDIR=~/Documents/OjibweMorph LEMMAS_DIR=~/Documents/OjibweLexicon/OPD SPREADSHEETS_FOR_YAML_DIR=~/Documents/OjibweLexicon/OPD/for_yaml
+make all MORPHOLOGYSRCDIR=~/Documents/OjibweMorph LEMMAS_DIR=~/Documents/OjibweLexicon/OPD SPREADSHEETS_FOR_YAML_DIR=~/Documents/OjibweLexicon/OPD/for_yaml OUTPUT_DIR=../../OjibweMorph/FST
 ```

+These variables must all be set for running other commands, like `make check` or `make clean`.

 ## Running YAML tests